vitessio/website/content/en/blog/2023-11-07-announcing-vitess-18.md

 In the past, foreign keys had to be managed outside Vitess.
 This was a significant blocker for adoption.
 We are now able to support Vitess-managed foreign keys within the same shard.
 This includes the ability to import data into Vitess from an existing MySQL database with foreign keys.
-We plan to extend foreign key support to cross-shard relationships in the next release.
+We plan to extend foreign key support to cross-shard relationships in a future release.

 ### General Compatibility